slynch66/Engineering_4_Notebook/README.md

         return blanks
 ```
 This was the function that took the blanks displayed to player 2 and changed the blanks to letters each time player 2 would correctly guess a letter from the word.
 The most important line of code in this function was the line "blanks = ".
 The three parts that blanks are being set to:

-                    1. The first part ( blanks[blanks)eeps all of the letters of the word before the correctly guessed letter as blanks.
+                    1. The first part ( blanks[:b] ) keeps all of the letters of the word before the correctly guessed letter as blanks.
-                    2.
+                    2. The second part ( word[b] ) replaces the correct blank with the correctly guessed letter.
+                    3. The third part ( blanks[b + 1:] ) keeps all of the letters of the word after the correctly guessed letter as blanks.